UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 11. !hwid -- Takes the victims HWID
 12. !jumpscare -- Shows the image scarylarry.png on  their screen
 13. !mic -- Logs past 5 minutes of the victims mic ( after 5 minutes sends a wav file with the mic footage )
+14. !invite -- Shows invite link to your rat bot ( if u wanna add it to other servers

 # SUPPORTED BROWSERS